Healthy and flavorful Beef and Sweet Potato Chili.

 For me, the best part of eating chili is the garnishes.
 Avocado and sour cream are my two favorites.
-I’ve listed others below, just remember that if you’re trying to eat light, they will add some extra fat/calories to your dish, so don’t go overboard. 😉 As always, feel free to make changes to this recipe to make it suit your tastes.
-The bell pepper can be omitted, the beef can be replaced with ground turkey, you can skip the beans, add other veggies, etc. Enjoy!
+Grated cheese, tortilla chips and sliced green onion are also great.
+As always, feel free to make changes to this recipe to make it suit your tastes.
+The bell pepper can be omitted, the beef can be replaced with ground turkey, you can skip the beans, add other veggies, etc.

 Healthy Beef and Sweet Potato Chili